systemnate/systemnate.github.io/_posts/2023-07-10-whiterock-ultra.markdown

 more climbs and two descents.
 The ascents were all hiking, but I jogged the flatter parts and downhills as much as possible.

-As the finish line became visible from the crest of one of the final hill, adrenaline surged through me.
+As the finish line became visible from the crest of the final hill, adrenaline surged through me.
 I sprinted across the bridge to the finish line with every ounce of remaining strength.
 To me, it felt like a sprint; Denay's video, however, suggested otherwise.